 latraversemarseille.fr

-Closed from December to February, except for private hire.
+Closed from October to April, except for private events.

 Locate other art venues in the vicinity on the map.